-This exclusion provides that used manufactured homes and 54 percent of the cost of new manufactured homes can be purchased free from sales tax.
-A "manufactured home" means a structure as defined in Section 5402 of Title 42 of the United States Code.
+This exclusion provides that used manufactured homes and 54 percent of the cost of new factory built homes can be purchased free from sales tax.
+A factory built home includes a manufactured home, modular home, mobile home, or residential mobile home with or without a permanent foundation, which includes plumbing, heating, and electrical systems.